aenzenith/laravel-localizable/README.md

     );
 ```

 3. **translateManyLocales** : This method allows you to localize the model to multiple locales.
-It accepts one argument: localization_data which is an associative array where keys are locales and values are arrays of fields and their values.
+It accepts array where keys are locales and values are arrays of fields and their values.

 ```php
     $content->translateManyLocales(